Relax on this gentle trip down the Columbia River in Revelstoke.

 - Swimsuit or lightweight underclothes for under the wetsuit

-- Towel and dry shoes for after
+- Towel and dry shoes for after the trip

 - Sunglasses, a tie-on for prescription glasses

 - US Coast Guard approved Type V lifejackets

 - Available on cold days: